 “Vulnerability is not winning or losing; it’s having the courage to show up and be seen when we have no control over the outcome.
 Vulnerability is not weakness; it’s our greatest measure of courage.” – Author, speaker, podcast host, social worker, shame researcher, and University of Houston professor, Brené Brown, Ph.D.

-As Challengers, enneagram type 8s tend to struggle with being vulnerable because they fear being weak or powerless.
-Remember that vulnerability is actually an outpouring of strength, not weakness.
+As Challengers, enneagram 8s tend to struggle with being vulnerable because they fear being weak or powerless.
+Remember that vulnerability is an outpouring of strength, not weakness.
 Only the bravest people can show their authentic selves, flaws and all, to others.
-Being honest and transparent about our fears and our feelings with our kids requires courage in an appropriate amount for their age level.
+Being honest and transparent about our fears and our feelings with our kids (in an appropriate amount for their age level) requires courage.
 Yet, it can also produce immense freedom and build mutual trust between you and your children.

 6. Show your kids how to choose kindness.